This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Cobalt blue tends to have a very high amount of oil, and it is interesting that it still dries quickly due to the oil content, at least in linseed oil.
 PB28 is one of the colors which may be found in walnut or poppy oil in an effort to avoid some of linseed’s natural yellowing tendency.
 Some give Cobalt Blue a moderate dry time, but it does seem a bit faster than many others.
 Both factors -- the oil content and the drying-- are good to keep in mind if you are painting in oil and working in layers.

-As opposed to other pigment categories where there might be a light, medium, or deep for each pigment, Cobalt does seem to have a range within PB28 but there is also a separate pigment for Cobalt Blue Deep, PB74.
+Cobalt does seem to have a range within the pigment code PB28 but there is also a separate pigment for Cobalt Blue Deep, PB74.
 Also Cobalt Chromite Blue is different, the pigment code for Cobalt Chromite is PB36.

 Resources